hchiam/learning-jquery/README.md

 </html>
 ```

-If need to put functions in a seperate file my_jquery_functions.js:
+If need to put functions in a separate file my_jquery_functions.js:

 ```html
 <head>